hashmapinc/TempusDevEnvironment/README.md

 machine is hosting the containers).
 For all the rest of the directories, point them to a location on the machine that exists.
 These locations will persist data even when the docker containers are destroyed (i.e. persistant storage).

+Next you will want to configure the Makefile so that the PROJECT_DIR variable is pointing to the location of the parent POM file in the cloned local thingsboard repository.

-Build the docker images (*Note: This WILL take a long time, as NiFi is almost 1 GB*)
+Compile the thingsboard source and build the docker images (*Note: This WILL take a long time, as NiFi is almost 1 GB*)

-    docker-compose build

-Once this is completed the system can be brought up

-    docker-compose up
+    make all

 At this point there will be a lot of information scrolling across the screen as the logs from each container will be comingled.
 The container creation process will take between 1-2.5 minutes.
 Once up the following containers will have been created: